Skip to content

 Employee Awareness

 The second step according to Olu is to educate and make your employees aware of the common tactics employed by cybercriminals.
-This means having training classes at regular intervals so that employees know what tactics and strategies are being employed by cyber attackers.
+This means having online classes at regular intervals so that employees know what tactics and strategies are being employed by cyber attackers.
 It creates a base-level understanding of how to spot sketchy activity and what to do if they suspect something is a bit fishy.
 It creates another layer of protection to keep your organization safe.

 Cyber Security